-The employer has overall and final responsibility for this policy being carried out at: 100 ACREWOOD PRE-SCHOOL.
+The employer has overall and final responsibility for this policy being carried out at: 100 Acrewood Pre-school, Birchwood Community Hall, Tylehurst Drive, Redhill, Surrey, RH1 6EL.

 The nursery deputy nursery manager will be responsible in her absence.

 All employees have the responsibility to cooperate with senior staff and the manager to achieve a healthy and safe nursery and to take reasonable care of themselves and others.
 Neglect of health and safety regulations and duties will be regarded as a disciplinary matter (see separate Disciplinary procedure).